rodrigoiii/skeleton-outdated/README.md

  - Auto add number of unread after the message successfully send of the sender. - ok
  - Reset number of unread when the reader start typing, change active contact to sender message. - ok
  - Load more message - ok
- - Add contact need permission of the other side.
+ - Accept contact request.
+ - Remove user request
+ - notification number

 ## License
 This project is released under the MIT Licence.
 See the bundled LICENSE file for details.